Pilotcore Insights

 Translate goals into measurable targets (for example, RTO/RPO, release frequency, incident rate, unit cost per workload).

-2. Baseline current infrastructure
+2. baseline current infrastructure

 Document current state before planning target state: